Declares a storage location of a specified data type and names the location so that it can be referenced.

 NOT NULL constraint

-You can implicitly or explicitly specify the NOT NULL attribute when you declare a scalar variable.
-When you specify the NOT NULL attribute, you must assign an initial value to the scalar variable, because the default initial value of a scalar variable is NULL.
+When you declare a scalar variable, you can implicitly or explicitly specify the NOT NULL constraint.
+If you specify NOT NULL, you must initialize the variable (because the default initial value of a scalar variable is NULL).

 Initial values of variables and constants